 Flipper Zero: Microsoft Project-Based Learning Program

-CCI is partnering with Microsoft in a Project-Based Learning Program for an experiential learning experience involving the Flipper Zero, a portable multi-tool device.
-The project will run from June 3 to Aug.
+CCI partnered with Microsoft in a Project-Based Learning Program for an experiential learning experience involving the Flipper Zero, a portable multi-tool device.
+The project ran from June 3 to Aug.
 2, 2024.

 About the Flipper Zero